UMCUGenetics/Dx_resources/ExomeDepth/README.md

 ```

 2) Make new HC BED file for two populations.
 Each consisting of minimal 50 males and 50 females.
-Make a folder for each population, and add BAM files into male and female folders.
+Make a folder for each population, and add BAM files into male and female specific folders.
+E.g.
+Population1/male
+Population1/female
+Population2/male
+Population2/female

 Calculate coverage stats for each male/female folder for each population
 ``` bash